 Given in Table \ref{tab:assum-curved} are assumptions of the present work.
-First, the present thoery requires $[3+1]$ decomposition \cite{sch12:book,mis17:book,car19:book} of the four-dimensional (4D) spacetime which is globally foliated into a one-parameter family of spacelike three-dimensional (3D) slices $\Sigma_t$ and a time coordinate $t$ leading the Arnowitt-Deser-Misner (ADM) equations \cite{sch12:book,mis17:book,car19:book} as equations of motion (EOMs) of the gravitational field.
-The metric tensors for 4D spacetime and 3D slice are denoted by $g_{\mu\nu}$ and $\gamma_{ij}$, respectively.
+First of all, the present thoery requires $[3+1]$ decomposition \cite{sch12:book,mis17:book,car19:book} of the 4D spacetime which is globally foliated into a one-parameter family of spacelike three-dimensional (3D) slices $\Sigma_t$ and a time coordinate $t$ (see Figure \ref{fig:reax-spacetime}), where the metric tensors for 4D spacetime and 3D slice are denoted by $g_{\mu\nu}$ and $\gamma_{ij}$, respectively.
 To illustrate the present framework simply, the equations of motion (EOMs) of the spacetime and the molecular system are assumed to be completely decoupled, while the geometric characteristics of $\Sigma_t$ are taken to be time-invariant.
 Thus, the present theoretical framework predicts results from the viewpoint of the Eulerian observer whose worldline is orthogonal to 3D slice and denoted by $n^{\mu}$ as illustrated in Figure \ref{fig:reax-spacetime}.
 Based on the Eulerian observer, one can accept the concept the adsolute-space and universal-time viewpoint of Galileo \cite{tho82:339,sch12:book,nob16:032108,que16:102101,agg16:2653,mis17:book,car19:book}.